robinsonpompeu/folder_sync/README.md

 - [ ] Conclude unit tests of vol_manager module
 - [ ] Create changelog with commit messages
 - [ ] Fix loggging bot removing big file directly after creating it
+- [ ] Test operations on file in use by another process

 ## Medium Priority
 - [ ] Perform unit and integration tests on MacOS and Windows